 In terms of rarity, Bedlington Terriers are relatively few in number.
 Only 400 of these dogs are registered as born every year.
 Combined with their unusual and distinctive ‘look’, they can be somewhat expensive and difficult to come by.
 On the plus side, Bedlington Terriers get on well with other dogs and are well suited to living with humans.
 They love going for walks and have a seemingly endless amount of energy.

 While many of the dogs on this list originate from Europe, the Catahoula Leopard Dog is said to hail from Louisiana, USA.
 They are thought to be the first dog actively bred in America.
 As the name would suggest, the Catahoula is notable for its ‘leopard’ like coat and distinctive colorful markings.
 This is an independent and territorial dog; one which thrives in small family units but is uncomfortable with strangers.
 For this reason, they require a lot of attention and stimulation.

 In the past, Catahoula Leopard dogs have been used for hunting a variety of animals, from squirrels to black bears.
 Given that they are incredibly strong and agile dogs, they have also been used more recently to herd cattle in New Zealand.

 Overall, however, this still remains a very rare breed.
 It remains unclear about how many Catahoula leopard dogs are left but you will need to visit a specialist breeder if you are interested in adopting one.

 The Five Rarest Dog Breeds: a summary

 There you have it – some of the rarest and most unusual domesticated dogs left in the world.
 We simply love canines and we are passionate about ensuring that these breeds don’t die out from extinction.
 The more awareness raised, the better!

-This blog was written by Rachel Jensen for www.hungrypets.com; the premier provider of pet supplies and pet toys in the UK.
+This blog post was written by Rachel Jensen for www.hungrypets.com; the premier provider of pet supplies and pet toys in the UK.
 Visit our website today to learn more.